jasminex21/FPL_predictions/README.md

 - Goes without saying, but see if you can improve the model predictivity in any way.
 Take a better look at the features.
 - How to deal with there not being enough data - the model predictions take into account rolling statistics from previous games.
 This won't exist for, say, the first GW of the season, unless I use data from past seasons (which doesn't necessarily make sense), and even then there are incoming players from the transfer window who won't be accounted for.
 Something to think abt.
 - Update the dataset?
 23/24 season is over now bc I was too slow w this project
+- Also I went through the code and apparently I actually have no idea what's going on bc it's all aa mess.
+Organize the code before doing anything else.
+Make new directory and keep only the important files no extras please.

 #### Credits
 - Historical FPL data up to 2023/24: [Fantasy-Premier-League by vaastav](https://github.com/vaastav/Fantasy-Premier-League)